rclone/rclone/MANUAL.md

 ## Options

 ```
-      --download   Check by downloading rather than with hash.
+      --combined string         Make a combined report of changes to this file
+      --differ string           Report all non-matching files to this file
+      --error string            Report all files with errors (hashing or reading) to this file
   -h, --help                    help for check
+      --match string            Report all matching files to this file
+      --missing-on-dst string   Report all files missing from the destination to this file
+      --missing-on-src string   Report all files missing from the source to this file
       --one-way                 Check one way only, source files must exist on remote
 ```

 See the [global flags page](https://rclone.org/flags/) for global options not listed here.